Policy 9400 Implementation Procedures - Student Behavior Intervention

 -

-In applying physical restraint, HCPSS employees will only use reasonable force as is necessary to protect a student or another individual from imminent, serious, physical harm.
+In applying physical restraint, HCPSS employees will only use reasonable force as is necessary to protect a student or other person from imminent, serious physical harm.

 -